-Services, drugs, supplies, or equipment provided by a hospital or covered provider of health care services that the Plan determines:

-- 1. are appropriate to diagnose or treat the patient's condition, illness, or injury; - 2. are consistent with standards of good medical practice in the United States;
+Services, drugs, supplies, or equipment provided by a hospital or covered provider of healthcare services that the Plan determines are appropriate to diagnose or treat your condition, illness, or injury and that:

-- 3. are not primarily for the personal comfort or convenience of the patient, the family, or the provider; - 4. are not a part of or associated with the scholastic education or vocational training of the patient; and - 5. in the case of inpatient care, cannot be provided safely on an outpatient basis.
+- 1. are consistent with standards of good medical practice in the United States; - 2. are clinically appropriate, in terms of type, frequency, extent, site, and duration; and considered effective for the patient's illness, injury, disease, or its symptoms; - 3. are not primarily for the personal comfort or convenience of the patient, the family, or the provider; - 4. are not a part of or associated with the scholastic education or vocational training of the patient; and - 5. in the case of inpatient care, cannot be provided safely on an outpatient basis.